paladp/cs203-S2019-assessment/assessment.md

 * Continuous learning about
   * Python software development
     * N = A lack of new knowledge and/or contributions to any project
     * I = Incomplete knowledge or minuscule contributions to projects
     * A = An average amount of knowledge and contributions to each project
     * G = An above average amount of knowledge and contributions to each project
     * E = Actively seeking to contribute and understand software development
   * Project management with GitHub, specifically the Flow Model
     * N = A complete disregard for the model, especially multiple instances of pushing to the master branch
     * I = Occasional disregard for the model including pushing to the master branch
     * A = Almost always adhering to model and never pushing to the master branch
     * G = Making only minor mistakes while trying to follow the model
     * E = In addition to emerging as a leader who provides support to others who may be struggling with project management
-  * Continuous integration with Travis
+  * Continuous integration with Travis CI
-    * N = Failing to enable Travis at all or not passing any requirements on any assignment
+    * N = Travis CI not integrated
-    * I = Enabling Travis, but failing the majority of checks
+    * I = Integrated, but failing the majority of checks
-    * E = Enabling Travis, passing all checks
+    * E = Integrated, passing all checks
   * Foundations of software engineering practices
-    * N = Working separate from a team with no communication
+    * N = No effort demonstrated
-    * I = Working with a team a small amount of the time with no communication
+    * I = Minimal effort demonstrated, little communication with others
-    * A = Working well with a team half of the time with little communication
+    * A = Some effort and initiative demonstrated, participated in discussion
-    * G = Working well with a team most of the time with clear communication
+    * G = Moderate effort and initiative demonstrated, consistently participated in discussion
-    * E = Working well with a team all time with clear and constructive communication
+    * E = Significant effort and initiative demonstrated, actively fosters useful discussion
 * Understanding and avoiding red flags like shallow modules, information leakage, and conjoined methods
   * N = Ignoring all red flags in the code
   * I = Identifying red flags in the code, but not fixing them
   * A = Identifying and fixing some red flags